sezero/quakespasm/README.txt

   ______________________________________________________________________

-  Page last edited 17 January 2012
+  Page last edited 12 March 2012

   1. About

   QuakeSpasm is a Quake 1 engine based on the SDL port of FitzQuake.
 It includes 64bit CPU support, a new sound driver, several networking